-Katherine is an Applied-Experimental PhD candidate in CUA's Department of Psychology working under Dr. Marc M. Sebrechts, the founder of CUA's Cognition and Virtual Reality Lab and the current Division Director of Behavioral and Cognitive Sciences at National Science Foundation.
+Dr. Katherine Rahill is director of the Lunar Psychophysics Virtual Reality Laboratory at the Catholic University of America in Washington, D.C.
 She received her B.S. in Psychophysics with a minor in Biology at the University of Dayton in May 2013.
 At UD, she spent 3 years doing clinical research on domestic violence and revictimization in the Women's Psychology Lab, and received a department nomination for the Reverend Raymond Roesch Award of Excellence to the Outstanding Students in Psychology in 2013.

 As an undergraduate, she concurrently did off-campus research at the Air Force Research Laboratory (AFRL) at Wright-Patterson Air Force Base in Dayton, OH, where she was a lead contractor of the Multi-Modal Communications Lab in the Battlespace Acoustics Branch/Warfighter Interface Division of the 711th Human Performance Wing.
 Her work included the development of software solutions for cyber security and investigating the effects of cyber disruption on distributed team communications.
 In recognition for her contributions to AFRL’s cyberspace research program, she received the US Air Force Challenge Coin of Excellence in Leadership through Research, Education and Consultation for Human Performance.